top of page

 KUEN KUITS OR TIPS

-What are kuen kuits?
-The term Kuen Kuits comes from Cantonese and roughly translates as songs of battle, songs of the style or songs of the fist.
-Kuen Kuits are said to have existed since the times of the Shaolin have found use for the attributes or characteristics of a martial arts style and are not limited to Wing Chun alone.
-Accordingly, Kuen Kuits of Wing Chun and Kuen Kuits of other styles such as Tai Chi are similar.
+What are Kuen Kuits?
+The term Kuen Kuits originates from Cantonese and translates roughly as "songs of combat," "songs of the style," or "songs of the fist."
+Since the Shaolin era, Kuen Kuits have been used to describe the attributes or characteristics of a martial arts style and are not limited to Wing Chun.

-The translation or interpretation of the term Kuen Kuit as songs is probably a bit narrow and refers to those Kuen Kuits that are said to have been handed down in rhyming form .
+The translation or interpretation of Kuen Kuits as "songs" may be a narrow view, referring to those Kuen Kuits handed down in rhyming form.

-• Put your feet in the ground, stretch your head up into the sky!
+• Press your feet into the ground, stretch your head to the sky!

 • Two objects cannot occupy the same space!

-• Kuen Kuits on the Code of Conduct
+• Kuen Kuits for the Code of Conduct,

-• Kuen Kuits to the Siu Nim Tao
+• Kuen Kuits related to Siu Nim Tao,

 Cord Elsner